-Over the course of 4 years, I lost 35 pounds and 2 dress sizes.
+Over the course of 4 years, I lost more than 40 pounds and am down 2 dress sizes.
 It came off so slowly—maybe a pound or 2 a month—until I leveled out at 152 pounds for awhile.
-The weight loss continues VERY slowly, and I weigh 144 today.
+The weight loss continues VERY slowly, and I weigh between 145 and 150 today.
 My goal is to get to 135 (without dieting).
 We’ll see if I get there.
 I still eat tons of food and lots of carbs and fats, so I didn’t lose the weight because I cut down on calories.
 And I don’t exercise regularly, but I should.

 Will You Help Me?

-It’s time to exercise and take off those last 9 pounds!
+It’s time to exercise and take off those last few pounds!
 Oh, heck…I’ll start tomorrow.
 But first, would you help me?
-I’m trying to figure out if readers would like me to write a book that details my health challenges and provides step-by-step details of how I healed my gut and lost over 40 pounds without dieting.
+I’m trying to figure out if readers would like me to write a book that details my health challenges and provides step-by-step details of how I healed myself with food and lost over 40 pounds without dieting.
 Please take the poll below.

 Please Pin and Share!